Feelings

 Don’t continually think about what is against you, think about Him who is for you (1 Jn 4:4).
 The greatest battlefield is in our minds.
 We determine whether we are overcome or through Christ rise up victorious as over-comers.
 Christ died to free us from all the negative, destructive restrictions that have plagued humanity because of sin (1 Jn 3:8).
 It’s our right to enter into what He died to gain for us by His blood.
 Don’t just give mental assent to this, press into it.

 These inner emotions or passions are powerful motivators, triggering a response from us.
-Feelings are prompts, which provide input into the decision making process.
-However, they should not be acted on independent of sound reasoning and without considering the possible outcome of any action or reaction as hasty responses are often bitterly regretted because of the irreversible consequences.
+Feelings are prompts, which provide input into the decision-making process.
+However, they should not be acted on independent of sound reasoning and without considering the

 Do not be dictated to by your feelings